 Please view Collections and Acquisition Management Policies (download PDF file, 475 K) for a detailed description of TARL's policies.

-The Mesoamerican Archaeological Research Laboratory (MARL) is a specialized research unit within TARL.
-MARL is focused on research and training with a geographic interest in "greater" Mesoamerica.
-MARL research includes theoretical topics of study, excavations and collections analyses, and educational field trips to sites of interest.
-Please visit the MARL website for details.
+The Center for Archaeological and Tropical Studies (CATS) is a specialized research unit within TARL.
+CATS is focused on research and training with a geographic interest in "greater" Mesoamerica.
+CATS research includes theoretical topics of study, excavations and collections analyses, and educational field trips to sites of interest.
+Please visit the CATS website for details.